mdda/relationships-from-entity-stream/README.md

 # Under Construction ...

-THE FOLLOWING SECTION ARE CURRENTLY UNDER CONSTRUCTION, since the aim is to make the results of the NIPS ViGIL Workshop paper fully reproducible in a turn-key fashion.
+THE FOLLOWING SECTION ARE CURRENTLY **UNDER CONSTRUCTION**, since the aim is to make the results of the NIPS ViGIL Workshop paper fully reproducible in a turn-key fashion.
 The code in the repo on the submission date produced the RN, RFS and RFSH results cleanly - and I'm still trying to find the run that produced the (not particularly relevant) CNN scores.
 Plus also tidy up the code and instructions before the Workshop itself.